HanaHrubesova/Homework/ReadMe.md

   | Number of users             | 40527  | 299     | 1655    | 29324  | 3060	| 1626    | 3038    | 1681    | 1001   | 869      | 7326  |
   | Share of users              | 43,53% | 3,22%   | 1,78%   | 31,5%  | 3,29%   | 1,75%   | 3,26%   | 1,81%   | 1,08%  | 0,93%    | 7.87% |

 > Choosing the right visualization is necessary to choose the what is the important information.
-For showing the distribution of the users in the dependent of the cohorts:
+To show the distribution of the users in the dependent of the times:
  ![Graph](https://github.com/HanaHrubesova/Homework/blob/main/Visits%20analysis_1.png)

-To show the user distributed in the dependent of the whole od users:
+To show the user distributed in the dependent of the whole of users:
  ![Graph](https://github.com/HanaHrubesova/Homework/blob/main/Visits%20Analysis.png)

 # PYTHON DATA MANIPULATION - 20%